 One of the more intriguing pieces is Sélamlik, Op.
 48, No. 1, inspired by the Turkish ceremonial guard units assigned to the Sultan in Constantinople, and that Schmitt witnessed on parade when visiting the Ottoman Empire in the early 1900s.

-Schmitt did a masterful job in capturing the guard’s combination of “pomp and savagery” in his composition, which was completed in 1904 and first performed in 1909 by the Garde Republicaine Band in Paris.
+Schmitt did a masterful job in capturing the guard’s combination of “pomp and savagery” in his composition, which was completed in 1904, published in 1906, and first performed in 1909 by the Garde Republicaine Band in Paris.

-Unlike Dionysiaques, which takes the listener through a variety of highly contrasting moods, Sélamlik conjures up an atmosphere of raucous celebration nearly continuously throughout its entire 5-minute duration.
-You can sample a live performance of this music on YouTube, performed by the Philharmonic Winds conducted by Seow Yibin.
-The Corelia recording of this music has also been uploaded.
+Unlike Dionysiaques which takes the listener through a variety of highly contrasting moods, Sélamlik conjures up an atmosphere of raucous celebration nearly continuously throughout its short duration.

 The second half of Schmitt’s Opus 48 is his March for the 163rd Infantry Regiment, which he composed in 1916.
 This is a longer piece of music and contains somewhat more contrasts and moods within the score.